mercadopago/devsite-docs/reference/split_pagos/splitter-off-integration.en.md

 ```

 ## Obtaining Merchant permissions and data
 The Marketplace that wishes to integrate, must request permits from its Merchants in order to operate and make payments on its behalf.
-To do this, you must follow the steps of [MercadoPago Connect](https://www.mercadopago.com.ar/developers/es/solutions/payments/custom-checkout/mercadopago-connect/).
+To do this, you must follow the steps of [Mercado Pago Connect](/guides/marketplace/api/create-marketplace.en.md).

 By following these steps, the Marketplace may obtain the "access_token" with which you can obtain the "email" in the [API of "Users"](https://developers.mercadolibre.com/en_us/usuarios-y-aplicaciones) of Mercado Livre and the "user_id" that should be used as "collector_id" in each "disbursement" that you want to create in the Splitter.
 It is important to save the user_id and the merchant's email in order to identify the owner of the Mercado Pago account in case it is necessary.

 ## Creating a Splitter
 Splitters are entities that have 1 entry payment and several exit payments.
 The PAYER can make the entrance payment with several payment methods (credit card, tickets, etc.).
-Each payment method has its required fields, for example, to pay with credit cards you have to generate a card token as indicated in the [documentation](https://www.mercadopago.com.ar/developers/es/guides /payments/api/receiving-payment-by-card/) of Mercado Pago.
+Each payment method has its required fields, for example, to pay with credit cards you have to [generate a card token](/guides/payments/api/receiving-payment-by-card.en.md).

-Keep in mind that all merchants specified in each "disbursement" must be associated to the Marketplace through [MercadoPago Connect](https://www.mercadopago.com.ar/developers/es/solutions/payments/custom-checkout/mercadopago-connect/) (each Merchant must explicitly give permission to the Marketplace).
+Keep in mind that all merchants specified in each "disbursement" must be associated to the Marketplace through [Mercado Pago Connect](/guides/marketplace/api/create-marketplace.en.md) (each Merchant must explicitly give permission to the Marketplace).
 Otherwise, the Splitter can not be created.

 The "access_token" parameter of the URL must be the Access Token of the Marketplace that is obtained as indicated by the [documentation] (https://developers.mercadolibre.com/es_ar/autenticacion-y-autorizacion) public.